ACADEMIC INFORMATION AND POLICIES

 Withdrawal from a Course (and how it may affect your grade)

-Students who finds it necessary to drop a course must immediately notify the Division of Graduate Studies in writing.
-An official form for this purpose may be obtained in the Division of Graduate Studies.
+Students who find it necessary to drop a course must immediately notify the Office of Graduate Admissions in writing.
+An official form for this purpose may be obtained in the Office of Graduate Admissions.
 Failure to withdraw in writing will generate a grade of F for the course.
 Ordinarily, students do not withdraw from a course after mid-semester.
 It is not possible to withdraw by phone.

 Students may withdraw from a full-semester course without penalty until the end of the tenth week of the semester.

 Withdrawals are recorded on the student’s transcript with the notation “W.” There is no penalty attached to this notation.
 Withdrawals after the tenth week of a course normally result in an automatic penalty of WF.
-Withdrawals through the tenth week are initiated by the student in the Division of Graduate Studies office.
+Withdrawals through the tenth week are initiated by the student in the Office of Graduate Admissions.
 Later requests for withdrawal from a course without penalty are initiated through conference with the instructor.